adrybakov/magnopy/docs/source/user-guide/cli/how-to-execute.rst

 then "--input-file" is a keyword and "input.txt" is the value.

-Next, assume that a script has an argument with the keyword "--magnetic-field" that expects three values.
+Next, assume that a script expects an argument with the keyword ``--magnetic-fiel``, that requires three values.
 If you execute

 .. code-block:: bash

     magnopy-scenario --magnetic-field 0 0 1

 then "--magnetic-field" is a keyword and "0", "0" and "1" are the values.
-In this example the values describe components of the magnetic field vector :math:`h = (0, 0, 1)`.
+In this example the values describe components of the magnetic flux density :math:`B = (0, 0, 1)`.

 .. important::